iauns/cpm/README.rst

 C++ modules.
 It allows you to link against multiple different versions of the same static library so that you can include other C++ modules that may depend on older or newer versions of the same modules you are using.
 To this end, the goal is to allow the growth of a module eco-system similar to Node.js'.
-CPM will automatically download and build C++ modules for you.
+Similar to Node.js' NPM, CPM will automatically download and build C++ modules for you.

 You can also manage external C or C++ libraries that do not use CPM.
-Using CPM externals is akin to using CMake's external project mechanism but with some of the external project details covered up.
+Using CPM externals is akin to using CMake's external project mechanism with the external project details hidden.

   Note: Modules are fully implemented but external libraries are not.